Sumatran tiger

 Sumatran tiger Panthera tigris sumatrae: Even though the Sumatran is the smallest tiger subspecies, it’s still a pretty big cat.
 Imagine a tiger the same length as a school cafeteria table!
 Its orange coat is darker than other subspecies, as it is native to dark jungle habitat on the island of Sumatra; the sides of the face have longer fur, perhaps as protection against jungle plants.
 Sumatran tigers are critically endangered, and scientists estimate that only 400–600 remain in their native ecosystems.

-South China tiger Panthera tigris amoyensisThese tigers are slightly smaller than the Indochinese subspecies.
-In the 1950s, the Chinese government ordered that these tigers be destroyed because they were viewed as pests.
-They may be extinct.
+South China tiger Panthera tigris amoyensisSouth China tigers are slightly smaller than the Indochinese subspecies.
+People have not observed this subspecies in the wild since the 1970s and conservation scientists believe they may be extinct.

 Tigers are patient hunters and can move slowly and quietly, stalking their prey (usually ungulates like deer and pigs) for 20 or 30 minutes.
 A tiger’s large canine teeth and powerful jaws are used to grab its prey by the neck and suffocate it.
 Tigers use their sandpaper-rough tongues to scrape the last bits of meat from the bones of a meal.
 A tiger makes a kill once or twice a week and eats as much as it can.
 Using its paws, it then covers the leftovers with grass and dirt to hide it from vultures and other scavengers.
 The tiger returns to the kill over the next few days for smaller snacks.
-They prefer pigs and deer, while in some parts of Asia a tiger may bring down a rhino or elephant calf.
+They prefer pigs and deer, but in some parts of Asia a tiger may bring down a rhino or elephant calf.

 FAMILY LIFE